-User Accounts Certification Process for Super Account Administrators (SAA)
+User Accounts Certification for Super Account Administrators (SAA)

 What is the Annual Entitlement Certification?

 FINRA designates a period every year during which in-scope SAAs must certify that a review of access to systems on the FINRA Entitlement Platform for all users and administrators within their organization has been completed.
-The 2021 certification period is April 19 – July 19.
 Please note that only the SAA can complete this certification on behalf of the organization.

 Why Does FINRA Require the Annual Entitlement Certification?